 - Rinse the sponge often while cleaning, ensuring the water is wrung out well.
 Always wipe gently but firmly.

-Give the finished work a lightly sprayed mist of water 2 times a day for three days after grouting.
+- After the application, give your finished work a spray of misty water twice a day for three days after grouting.

-And remember to apply the grout sealer after full curing.
-This will prevent growth of mold and mildew and it will prevent staining or darkening.
+- After curing, apply the grout sealer to prevent the growth of mould and mildew, and prevent staining, yellowing, or darkening.